-This past year, Mr. Woodard was honored to serve as president of the Connecticut Trial Lawyers Association, an organization of over 1,300 Connecticut attorneys devoted to preserving individuals’ rights to full access to our civil justice system.
-He has been active in the CTLA for many years, serving on the Executive Committee and Board of Governors before becoming an officer.
-He will continue to serve in a leadership role in the position of Immediate Past President.
+In 2018, Linc was honored to serve as president of the Connecticut Trial Lawyers Association, an organization of over 1,300 Connecticut attorneys devoted to preserving individuals’ rights to full access to our civil justice system.
+He has been active in the CTLA for many years, and still serves on the Executive Committee and Board of Governors.
 He is also a member of the Hartford County Bar Association, the Connecticut Bar Association and the American Association of Justice.